Special election in District 6

 The College is run by a Council, similar to a board of directors.
-Council sets the College's overall direction and ensures that the College is protecting the public.
+Council sets the College’s strategic and policy direction.
+It makes decisions that protect and promote the public interest.
+Council is made up of:

-- Ten kinesiologists elected by their peers for three year terms, one of whom must be a member of an Ontario university’s faculty or department of kinesiology, and
+- 10 kinesiologists elected by their peers for three year terms, one of whom must be a member of an Ontario university’s faculty or department of kinesiology, and

 Determining your electoral district